mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 are few choices to deal with lawbreakers.
 A colony cannot afford long term incarceration and thus turns toward more productive methods including re-education, rehabilitation or removal of the offender from the colony.
-For violent crimes, the offender can also be ‘recycled’.
-This is a manner of execution following which the offender’s body parts may be reused to benefit the colony.
-Visiting non-colonists who break the laws of the colony may be removed from the colony or ‘recycled’.
+For violent crimes, the offender can also be 'recycled'.
+This is a manner of execution following which the offender's body parts may be reused to benefit the colony.
+Visiting non-colonists who break the laws of the colony may be removed from the colony or 'recycled'.

 TRADE AND MILITARY
 Trade is a complex operation, illegal for any colony to perform with